alvarezrvn/UDEMY_SASS_CRSE/README.md

+# NOTICE:
+This is an import of the udemy course "Advanced CSS course" by Jonas Schmedtmann git:https://github.com/jonasschmedtmann/advanced-css-course

+I am using this course as a training for sass and while I use his code as a template for his course, I write my own sass code and give my personalized touch to his project.
+I do not take credit for this course or Jonas template but I do take credit for any code I write and commit to this repository.

 # Course Material and FAQ for my Advanced CSS Course

 This repo contains starter files and the finished project files for all the projects contained in the course.